yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-node/03-render-performance/README.md

 type CustomNodeStyleVisual = TaggedSvgVisual<SVGPathElement, Cache>
 ```

 With this type declaration we can augment the class declaration for our node style.
-[NodeStyleBase](https://docs.yworks.com/yfileshtml/#/api/NodeStyleBase) comes with an optional type argument which specifies the exact type for the visual returned by `createVisual`.
-Using this type argument, we can ensure that `updateVisual` gets the same type of visual that have been created in `createVisual`.
+[NodeStyleBase](https://docs.yworks.com/yfileshtml/api/NodeStyleBase) comes with an optional type argument which specifies the exact type for the visual returned by [createVisual](https://docs.yworks.com/yfileshtml/api/NodeStyleBase#createVisual).
+Using this type argument, we can ensure that [updateVisual](https://docs.yworks.com/yfileshtml/api/NodeStyleBase#updateVisual) gets the same type of visual that have been created in [createVisual](https://docs.yworks.com/yfileshtml/api/NodeStyleBase#createVisual).
 Although this is not strictly necessary, it helps with the TypeScript implementation:

 ```
 export class CustomNodeStyle extends NodeStyleBase<CustomNodeStyleVisual> {
 ```

-To properly implement the interface and store the cache value with the visual, we adjust the `createVisual` method, first.
+To properly implement the interface and store the cache value with the visual, we adjust the [createVisual](https://docs.yworks.com/yfileshtml/api/NodeStyleBase#createVisual) method, first.

 ```
 protected createVisual(